cnguyen934/Quiz6-Public/README.md

 I'm interest in network and/or cybersecurity related project.
 I am taking Red Hat/ Fedora Linux class so I am also interested in Linux system related project.
+I'd like to either co-lead or just be a team member depending on the team's need.
+I am learning so if anyone has more experience and skills and I would be happy to cooperate and let the person lead.